Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 What is the maximum execution time for a Qiskit Runtime job or session?
 =======================================================================

-Job max execution time
+Job maximum execution time
 ***************************

-To ensure fairness, and as a way for you to control cost, there is a maximum execution time for each Qiskit Runtime job.
-If a job exceeds this time limit, it is forcibly cancelled, and a ``RuntimeJobMaxTimeoutError`` exception is raised.
+To ensure fairness, and as a way to help control cost, there is a maximum execution time for each Qiskit Runtime job.
+If a job exceeds this time limit, it is forcibly cancelled and a ``RuntimeJobMaxTimeoutError`` exception is raised.

 .. note::
    As of ``qiskit-ibm-runtime`` 0.12.0, the ``max_execution_time`` value is based on quantum time instead of wall clock time.
-Quantum time represents the time that the QPU complex (including control software, control electronics, QPU, etc) is engaged in processing the job.
+Quantum time represents the time that the QPU complex (including control software, control electronics, QPU, and so on) is engaged in processing the job.

-   Simulator jobs will continue to use wall clock time since they do not have quantum time.
+   Simulator jobs continue to use wall clock time because they do not have quantum time.

 You can set the maximum execution time (in seconds) on the job options by using one of the following methods: